 Mystery – The “mystery … has been hidden from the past ages and generations” – In Ephesians 3:1-6 Paul similarly wrote:

 “… by revelation there was made known to me the mystery … which in other generations was not made known to the sons of men, as it has now been revealed to His holy apostles and prophets in the Spirit; to be specific, that the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel …”

 What this mystery is, is clearly stated in Ephesians and less clearly so in Colossians, but it does seem clear that it is the same mystery, because Colossians also relates the mystery to the Gentiles, and indicates that the mystery is “Christ in you” (1:27), which means to be a child of God.
-The mystery that is now revealed is therefore that non-Jews can also be saved.
-They now “are fellow heirs” (Eph.
+The mystery that is now revealed is therefore that non-Jews believers “are fellow heirs” (Eph.
 3:6) of the promises made to Abraham (Gal.
 3:29; Rom.
 4:13).
 Today this principle is generally accepted, but in Paul’s day it was a novel idea and a new message that God gave Paul to preach, resulting in severe controversy in the church.
-For the Jewish Christians, forming in the beginning the majority of the church, this was contrary to everything they were told as Jews.
-In their view, to be saved, one must become a Jew through circumcision.
+For the Jewish Christians, who were in the beginning the majority of the church, this was contrary to everything they were told as Jews.
+In their view, to be saved, one had to become a Jew through circumcision.